Looney's Pub: History

 On May 4, 1912, President William Howard Taft visited downtown Bel Air, Maryland where he gave an informal speech at the Main Street Court House.
-Later, President Taft visited the Kenmore Inn, now home to Looney's Pub - Bel Air where he ate a "hasty sandwich" before heading South to Baltimore to give a speech.
-Looney's Pub - Canton, the first location was founded in 1993 by co-owners Bill Larney and Steve Litrenta.
+Later, President Taft visited the Kenmore Inn, now home to Looney's Pub – Bel Air where he ate a "hasty sandwich" before heading South to Baltimore to give a speech.
+Looney's Pub – Canton, the first location was founded in 1993 by co-owners Bill Larney and Steve Litrenta.
 Looney's is one of the oldest bars in the Canton area.
-Looney's Pub - North, also known as Bel Air, was opened in the autumn of 2002 in downtown Bel Air, Maryland.
+Looney's Pub – North, also known as Bel Air, was opened in the autumn of 2002 in downtown Bel Air, Maryland.
 In 2017, the Bel Air location began to seek approval from the Board of Appeals in Bel Air Town Hall to build a patio and outdoor bar along South Main Street.
 Previously, this location was doubled in size, by nearly 5,000 square feet, in 2007.
 Annually, this location has a workforce of approximately 125 people a year.
 In 2009, Looney's expanded to the Maple Lawn area of southern Howard County, Maryland.
 The newest location, in College Park, Maryland adjacent to the main campus of the University of Maryland, College Park in the Varsity Apartment Complex was opened in September 2011.
 This was the culmination of two years of planning and four months of construction.
-Looney's Pub - College Park was next door to the now closed celebrity chef Bobby Flay establishment, Bobby's Burger Palace.
+Looney's Pub – College Park was next door to the now closed celebrity chef Bobby Flay establishment, Bobby's Burger Palace.

 Reception

 Looney's Pub is successful in each of its four locations.
-Pub clientele have included politicians, musicians, and athletes including former county executive and councilman, Ken Ulman, councilman Gregory Fox, University of Maryland wrestler, Spencer Myers, and NFL athletes, Matt Robinson and Pro Bowl and Super Bowl XLVII player Vonta Leach.
-In 2016, boxer Sam “The Vanilla Gorilla” Crossed starred in a Super Bowl commercial with Mike Tyson and Tyson’s son, Amir where he got knocked out.
-He watched the commercial live during the Super Bowl at Looney's Pub - Canton.
-After playing in the Big Ten Conference, the University of Maryland Baseball team has watched the rest of the NCAA Baseball Tournament at Looney's - College Park to see what their seed would be.
-On September 4, 2017, Looney's Pub - Bel Air gave the WMAR-TV Good Morning Maryland shout-out.
+Pub clientele have included politicians, musicians, and athletes including Emmy Winning Journalist and Filmmaker Amber Theoharis, former county executive and councilman, Ken Ulman, councilman Gregory Fox, University of Maryland wrestler, Spencer Myers, and NFL athletes, Matt Robinson and Pro Bowl and Super Bowl XLVII player Vonta Leach.
+In 2016, boxer Sam "The Vanilla Gorilla" Crossed starred in a Super Bowl commercial with Mike Tyson and Tyson's son, Amir where he got knocked out.
+He watched the commercial live during the Super Bowl at Looney's Pub – Canton.
+After playing in the Big Ten Conference, the University of Maryland Baseball team has watched the rest of the NCAA Baseball Tournament at Looney's – College Park to see what their seed would be.
+On September 4, 2017, Looney's Pub – Bel Air gave the WMAR-TV Good Morning Maryland shout-out.